ardacetinkaya/WebCam-Streaming/README.md

 This is a simple proof of concept work for demonstration of web-cam streaming in **ASP.NET Core** web applications, with **web-sockets** and also **ASP.NET Core SignalR**.

-In this ASP.NET Core web app., there is two different approach for web-cam streams;
+In this ASP.NET Core web app., there are currently two different approach for web-cam streams;

 1. **System.Net.WebSockets.WebSocket**
 2. **ASP.NET Core SignalR**
+3. _WebRTC (Coming soon)_

 <p align="center"><img src="https://github.com/ardacetinkaya/WebCam-Streaming/blob/master/Example-1.png" width="650px"/></p>